houen/jobify/README.md

     $ gem install jobify

-### Benchmarks
+### Overhead

 Benchmarks from running on a 2020 i7 Macbook Pro:

-**Booting Rails:**

-Jobify adds ~ 0.06 ms avg overhead per call.
-So if you used `jobify :something` 100 times in your code, you would add ~ 6 milliseconds overhead to boot time.

-**Running jobs**

-Jobify adds ~ 0.1 ms overhead to running a job.
-Performing via jobify takes ~ 0.23 ms versus ~ 0.13 ms for normal ActiveJob execution.
-For all but the most massively-scheduled-all-the-time jobs, this should be fine.
+(Generate benchmarks by running `BENCHMARK=10_000 rake test` where env BENCHMARK is the number of iterations to run)
 ```
 Benchmark boot: 0.058 ms on avg of 100000 iterations
 Benchmark perform: 0.228 ms on avg of 100000 iterations
 Benchmark perform_control: 0.128 ms on avg of 100000 iterations
 ```

-Generate benchmarks by running `BENCHMARK=100_000 rake test` where env BENCHMARK is the number of iterations to run
+**Boot overhead:**

+Jobify adds ~ 0.06 ms avg overhead per call.
+So if you used `jobify :something` 100 times in your code, you would add ~ 6 ms overhead to boot time.

+**Run job overhead**

+Jobify adds ~ 0.1 ms overhead to running a job.
+Performing via jobify takes ~ 0.23 ms versus ~ 0.13 ms for normal ActiveJob execution.
+For all but the most massively-scheduled-all-the-time jobs, this should be fine.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jobify.
+Bug reports and pull requests are welcome on GitHub at https://github.com/houen/jobify.

 ## License